HewlettPackard/cmf/docs/cmf_client/step-by-step.md

-# Getting started with cmf-client
+# Getting started with cmf
+Common metadata framework (cmf) has the following components:

+- **Metadata Library** exposes API’s to track the pipeline metadata.
+It also provides API’s to query the stored metadata.
+- **cmf-client** interacts with the server to pull or push metadata from or to the cmf-server.
+- **cmf-server** interacts with all the remote clients and is responsible to merge the metadata transferred by the cmf-client and manage the consolidated metadata.
+- **Central Artifact Repositories** hosts the code and data.

 ## cmf-client

-<font size=5>cmf-client is a tool that facilitates metadata collaboration between different teams or two team members.
-It allows users to pull or push metadata from or to the CMF server.</font>
+cmf-client is a tool that facilitates metadata collaboration between different teams or two team members.
+It allows users to pull or push metadata from or to the cmf-server.

 ## Setup a cmf-client
-This section shows end-to-end setup of CMF Client.
+This section shows end-to-end setup of cmf-client.

 ### Pre-Requisites
 - <p>Python 3.8+</p>